amepas/lab_wiki/Lab-Wiki.md

 1. The clusters use the Linux system.
 Here is the installation guide for Anaconda: https://conda.io/projects/conda/en/latest/user-guide/install/linux.html
 2. This link will give you the Anaconda installer.
 Put the installer on the cluster*.
 Then, follow steps in the link above.
 3. After Anaconda installation, add the path to conda into variable $PATH.
 To do this, type: echo 'export PATH=/path/to/anaconda3/bin:$PATH' >> ~/.bashrc
-4. In case the cluster does not use bash by default, type: exec bash *: Since Anaconda is large (~5G), to put it on the cluster, an idea is to request a project space and put Anaconda (and installer) in there.
+4. In case the cluster does not use bash by default, type: exec bash.
+*: Since Anaconda is large (~5G), to put it on the cluster, an idea is to request a project space and put Anaconda (and installer) in there.
 Activities in other project disk spaces can also use this Anaconda.

 #### Run a Program